ArtS/arts.github.com/_posts/2016-02-13-how-to-get-organic-search-traffic-back-after-broken-jekyll-3-upgrade.md

 upgraded it yourself, or if you're using Github pages, you may want to read this announcement -- [Github just upgraded to Jekyll 3][3].

-If that's the case, these are the first things you need to check:
+If that's the case, these are the things you need to check first:

  - Are all pages rendering as expected (navigation elements, headers, paragraphs, code snippets etc)?
- - Are all the pages loading, or is there any 404?
+ - Are all pages loading, or is there any 404?

 These would be some major turn-offs, in terms of SEO, that can move your site down in Google Search ranks.